 Well for a start, it’s too big.
 Since its inception, the XJ has consistently grown, now measuring 5127 mm in length, (5252 mm in long wheelbase form), an impractical size for European streets.
 In fact, every time the XJ has expanded, it has sold in smaller numbers, the current model being the slowest-selling series ever.
 The original model measured a compact 4813 mm, less even than the current XF, a model which has essentially taken over its mantle.

 The XJ also suffers from something of an identity crisis.
 Widely viewed as the drivers car in the segment, it presupposes a plutocratic interest in driving dynamics.
 Jaguar felt the need to reaffirm their sporting credentials, yet spiritually, the XJ was always as much about quietness, refinement, sublime isolation and ride comfort as it was about dynamism.

 Furthermore, what’s left of a shrinking market dominated by the hegemony of the Mercedes S-Class is now hotly contested by Porsche, BMW, Audi and Lexus.
 All of whom offer highly competitive rivals.
 If Jaguar is offering something different, it either isn’t different enough or it’s not the kind of different the market wants.

 The XJ will receive a minor facelift later this year, giving it about another three to four years in the marketplace.
-Its likely replacement is likely to cleave to the current model’s overall dimensions and positioning; the word from Jaguar suggesting it will be another statement design, signalling the next phase of Jaguar’s visual evolution.
+Its likely replacement is likely to cleave to the current model’s overall dimensions and positioning – the word from Jaguar suggesting it will be another statement design, signalling the next phase of their visual evolution.
 All very well, but addressing the styling alone ignores other, equally pressing issues.

 Where now for the XJ?
 Driven to write examines Jaguar’s options here